 “Turkeys are often found on private property, so be aware of the land ownership in the area you’re hunting and remember that you must get written permission from the landowner before you can hunt on their property,” Talley said.
 “Also, calls and decoys can greatly increase your success, so take time to practice with those beforehand.
 And lastly, turkeys have incredible eyesight so be sure to wear good camo and sit very still.”

 For other general turkey hunting tips, visit the DWR website.

 Buying a turkey permit

-For more information on season dates and permits, see page 36-37 of the 2019-20 Utah Upland Game & Turkey Guidebook.
+For more information on season dates and permits, check the 2020-21 Utah Upland Game & Turkey Guidebook.
+For information on legal weapon types, see page 23 in the guidebook, and note that rimfire firearms are not legal for the spring turkey seasons.
 The free guidebook is available on the DWR website or at hunting license agent locations and DWR offices.